With so many NFT projects already in the market and so many new one popping up, how do you know which are worth investing in?

 Estimated Market Cap

 An NFT estimated market cap is worth evaluating as it helps with understanding the NFT’s value.
-A higher NFT market cap means more people own the NFT and might be willing to spend more money to buy the NFTs from each other.
+A higher NFT market cap obviously means more people own the NFT and might be willing to spend more money to buy the NFTs or trade with each other.

 Market cap is calculated by multiplying an NFT’s 7-day average price by its total supply.